 Director of Muslim Student Life

 Rabbi Steven Nathan

-The Chaplain's Office is located in The Dialogue Center at 661 Taylor Street.
-The office is open from 8:00 a.m. to 4:30 p.m.
+The Chaplain's Office is located in the Dialogue Center at 661 Taylor Street.
+The office is open Monday through Friday from 8:00 a.m. to 4:30 p.m.

 The Rev. Dr. Lloyd Steffen is the University Chaplain.
 He is an ordained Protestant minister (United Church of Christ), a tenured Professor of Religion Studies who teaches religion and ethics in the Department of Religion Studies, and he is also Director of the Dialogue Center and the Lehigh Prison Project.

 Dr. Walead Mosaad is the University's current and first Director of Muslim Student Life.

 Rabbi Steven P. Nathan is the Endowed Director of Jewish Student Life and Associate Chaplain, his office is located in the Jewish Student Center located at 216 Summit Street.

 Terri Ball-Nicholas is the Chaplain's Office Coordinator and Wedding & Events Coordinator for Packer Memorial Church.